The Registration Form for SPRING 2014 is now Available!

 Enrollment in the String Project is a commitment.
 If a child is accepted into the String Project, his/ her parents must see that he/she attends classes regularly, practices daily, completes written and listening assignments, and is exposed to activities that encourage and enforce musical interest.

 String Project classes meet weekly on Monday and Wednesday at 4:45 for 50 minute sessions.
-In Fall 2012, optional Friday classes were added at no extra charge.
-These classes are highly recommended.
-There is an additional minimal supplies fee payable at the beginning of the semester (usually around $15-$20).
+There may be an additional minimal supplies fee payable at the beginning of the semester (usually around $15-$20).

 Optional individual lessons are available to students enrolled in the group class.